Invest In Live Theatre —

 Development & Creation Space

 The Intrepid Studio space is available to the artist during their two-part studio residency periods during daytime hours, evenings, and weekends.
-Participants will be asked to arrange a schedule of times they will be in the space at the start of the residency, which can then be updated throughout the month if needed.
+Participants will be asked to arrange a schedule of times they will be in the space at the start of the residency, which can then be updated if needed,

 Mentorship